tanner-johnson2718/MEME_OS_3/Linking/README.md

 But in the assembly code we see the actual address $0x2E9C$.
 Howeve there is one cavet.
 We need to add the "Addend" parameter found in relocation table entry.
 Since the instruction pointer points to the next instruction and the next instruction is 4 bytes after our 32bit PC relative address, we need to subtract 4 bytes from $A$ to get the correct address to substitute.

+Thus we have shown the basics of relocation.
+1) merge all appropiate symbols and 2) replace all refences to symbols found in the relocation table with their merged locations.
+However, we skipped over the two function relocation table entries, which brings us to our next topic the PLT or Procedural Linkage Table.

+## PLT

 ## Resources